yasirkula/UnityNativeGallery/Plugins/NativeGallery/README.txt

 NativeGallery.Permission NativeGallery.GetMixedMediasFromGallery( MediaPickMultipleCallback callback, MediaType mediaTypes, string title = "" );

-// Returns true if selecting multiple images/videos from Gallery/Photos is possible on this device (only available on Android 18 and later; iOS not supported) bool NativeGallery.CanSelectMultipleFilesFromGallery();
+// Returns true if selecting multiple images/videos from Gallery/Photos is possible on this device (only available on Android 18 and later and iOS 14 and later) bool NativeGallery.CanSelectMultipleFilesFromGallery();

 // Returns true if GetMixedMediaFromGallery/GetMixedMediasFromGallery functions are supported (available on Android 19 and later and all iOS versions)